 The OpenSSL Project develops and maintains the OpenSSL software - a robust, commercial-grade, full-featured toolkit for general-purpose cryptography and secure communication.
 The project's technical decision making is managed by the OpenSSL Technical Committee (OTC) and the project governance is managed by the OpenSSL Management Committee (OMC).
 The project operates under formal Bylaws.

 For more information about the team and community around the project, or to start making your own contributions, start with the community page.
 To get the latest news, download the source, and so on, please see the sidebar or the buttons at the top of every page.

-OpenSSL is based on the excellent SSLeay library developed by Eric Young and Tim Hudson.
-The OpenSSL toolkit is licensed under an Apache-style licence, which basically means that you are free to get and use it for commercial and non-commercial purposes subject to some simple license conditions.
+OpenSSL is licensed under an Apache-style license, which basically means that you are free to get and use it for commercial and non-commercial purposes subject to some simple license conditions.

 For a list of vulnerabilities, and the releases in which they were found and fixes, see our Vulnerabilities page.

 |05-Jul-2022||Security Advisory: one high and one moderate severity fix|

 |05-Jul-2022||OpenSSL 3.0.5 is now available, including bug and security fixes|

 |05-Jul-2022||OpenSSL 1.1.1q is now available, including bug and security fixes|